A Self-Improving Coding Agent: Experiments and Results

 \pgfplotsset{ performance/.style={ width=\linewidth, height=0.6\linewidth, grid=major, grid style={line width=0.2pt, draw=gray!15}, axis lines=left, xlabel=Agent Iteration, ylabel=Utility, xlabel near ticks, ylabel near ticks, legend pos=south east, legend cell align=left, legend style={ draw=none, fill=white, fill opacity=0.8, text opacity=1, font= }, try min ticks=5, cycle list={ {blue!40, opacity=0.4}, {red!80!black, thick}, {blue!20}, }, tick style={color=gray!70}, major grid style={line width=0.2pt,draw=gray!15}, minor grid style={line width=0.1pt,draw=gray!8}, every axis label/.append style={font= }, tick label style={font= } } }

 We first show a run that includes relatively long-horizon tasks in the benchmark set.
 We include \acr{SWE} Bench Verified \citep{chowdhuryIntroducingSWEbenchVerified2024} which tests problem decomposition, code navigation as well as fast and efficient file editing from which we select a fixed random subset of 50 questions.
-We also include 50 random questions from LiveCodeBench~\citep{jain2024livecodebench}, the questions from which resemble competitive programming and often include more theoretical reasoning.
+We also include 50 random questions from LiveCodeBench~\citep{jain2024livecodebench}, the questions from which resemble competitive programming and often include more theoretical reasoning\footnote{Both SWEBench-Verified and LiveCodeBench are MIT licensed}.

 We also include two example `synthetic' benchmark tasks, defined and curated entirely within the agent's codebase.
 The first of these is a file editing benchmark, constructed by cloning the repositories used in \acr{SWE} bench, finding `interesting' (i.e.~not trivial, nor complete overwrites) file edits in consecutive commits, mounting the repository checked out at the first commit in the working directory, and prompting the agent to edit the file such that it matches the target content of the second commit.
 The agent is scored on the closeness of the final file content to the target content, with time and dollar cost and token consumption also being accounted for in the utility function.
 The second is a codebase navigation problem, which is also constructed by cloning some Python repositories, from which we identify `interesting' symbols, and at least one reference to this symbol in the project.
 The benchmark task is for the agent to locate the definition of this symbol, and return the location in the format \texttt{path/to/file.py:line\_num:column\_num} from the example reference.